kjahan/twitter_crawler/README.md

 	python twitter_crawler.py

 <p>
-If you have any question about the code, contact me @ kDOTjahanbakhshATgmailDOTcom
+If you have any question about this project or you want to report a bug, please contact me @ kDOTjahanbakhshATgmailDOTcom
 </p>

 ## Licence